 Statement of relationship to CBMT: Facilitated Peer Supervision is approved by the Certification Board of Music Therapists (CBMT) for 3 Continuing Music Therapy Education credits (CMTEs).
 Tempo!
 Music Therapy Services, P-127, maintains responsibility for program quality and adherence to CBMT policies and criteria.

 Statement of confidentiality: Participating in a peer supervision group in a web-based format can provide a convenient venue for music therapists to access feedback and support.
-Due to the nature of the topic, we expect all participants to maintain strict confidence, access the password-protected course from a secure location, and to not share the password or web address with anyone.
+Due to the nature of the topic, we expect all participants to maintain strict confidence, access the password-protected online group from a secure location, and to not share the password or web address with anyone.

 Location: Online (video conferencing)